AstuteSource/chasten/README.md

 - You can learn more about how to use the `analyze` sub-command by typing `chasten analyze --help`.
-For instance, `chasten` supports the `--check-include` and `--check-exclude` commands that allow you to respectively include and exclude specific checks according to fuzzy matching rules that you can specify for any of a check's attributes specified in the `checks.yml` file.
+For instance, `chasten` supports the `--check-include` and `--check-exclude` options that allow you to respectively include and exclude specific checks according to fuzzy matching rules that you can specify for any of a check's attributes specified in the `checks.yml` file.

 ## 🚧 Integration